St Mark's Fly - Bibio marci

 The male is about 12 mm and the female 14 mm.
 This is quite a hairy black insect.
 The males have large bulbous eyes and a rather tubular segmented body and black legs.
 The females have smoky wings and much a smaller head and eyes.
 The front legs have a stout spine at the tip of the tibia.

-Other Bibio species are broadly similar, though B. marci is larger than most and has a black front edge to its wings.
+Other Bibio species are broadly similar, though B. marci is larger than most.

 Hedgerows and woodland edge, often in moist areas.